abneribeiro/abneribeiro/README.md

 ## About Me

-- 🔭 Currently dedicated to developing the **GOAPI**, building efficient and robust solutions.
+- 🔭 Currently working on **personal** and **collaborative projects** building efficient and robust solutions.

-- 🌱 Actively learning the intricacies of **Golang and C**, enhancing my coding prowess.
+- 🌱 Actively learning the intricacies of **Typescript and C**, enhancing my coding prowess.

 - 👯 I invite collaborators for the [GOAPI](https://github.com/abneribeiro/go-api) project.
 Join the coding adventure!

-- ⚡ Fun fact: **A63 😜** 🚀

 <br><br>